 What actually removes hydrogen sulfide

-If the diagnostic test pointed to your water heater, replace the magnesium anode with an aluminum-zinc anode.
+If the cold-vs-hot diagnostic pointed to your water heater, replace the magnesium anode with an aluminum-zinc anode.
 Most home centers stock them.
 While the tank is drained, you can also flush it with a few gallons of dilute hydrogen peroxide and then refill — that kills sulfur-reducing bacteria living in the tank.
 Many homeowners report the smell gone within a week.
+This is a water-heater fix, not a water-supply fix; if the smell is in your cold water too, the source is upstream and you need point-of-entry or point-of-use treatment.

 - Standard water softeners.
 Ion-exchange softeners are designed for hardness, not gases.
 They do nothing for H2S — and the resin tank is a low-oxygen environment that can actually encourage sulfur-reducing bacteria.